jmannall/RoomAcoustiCpp/docs/rac/model.md

 ## Feedback Delay Network

-Feedback Delay Networks[^4] (FDNs) are used to mimic the natural decay of sound for late reverberation by controlling the decay time and frequency response of late reveberation.
+Feedback Delay Networks[^4] (FDNs) are used to mimic the natural decay of sound for late reverberation by controlling the decay time and frequency response of late reverberation.
 They use a recursive structure with multiple delay lines allowing for efficient processing independent of the reverberation time.

 ---